center-for-threat-informed-defense/sightings_ecosystem/docs/additional-analysis.rst

 Similar to platforms, the MITRE ATT&CK matrix includes information on what permissions are required for each technique.
 By using sightings data, we can observe the top techniques seen by privilege level.
-Around 35% of our data contains relevant privilege level information, most of which primarily consists of user and system permissions.
-Overall, most privilege level techniques are in the top 15 techniques,.
+Overall, most privilege level techniques are in the top 15 techniques.
 The remaining techniques, T1218.011 and T1222.001, are used by adversaries for Defense Evasion.
 Cyber defenders can use this breakdown to gain insight into the techniques, corresponding defenses, and NIST controls observed by specific permissions.